Janasemi/Glory-ollordaa-SQL-Salary-Project/README.md

 ##Database setup and loading

 The project uses a MySQL database.
-The database has already been set up from an already existing excel file.
+The database has already been set up from a pre-existing salaries.csv file.
+It was then loaded and renamed.
 To view the file, you,ll need to run the following  SQL script that displays all the data in the salary file:

 SELECT *
 FROM TechProject..salaries